The IRS Plans to Convert Your Debt to Equity – and Create Income Out of Nothing!

 Treasury is looking for a quick finalization of these regulations, perhaps as early as Labor Day 2016.
 Taxpayers who may be impacted by these new rules should be ready for any outcome.

 Stuart Lyons is a principal and international tax practice leader at Baker Newman Noyes.
-Stan Rose is a tax director and editor of the firm’s newsletter, the BNN Briefing.
-If you have any questions regarding foreign asset reporting requirements, please contact Stuart Lyons at 800.244.7444.
+Stan Rose is a managing director in the tax practice and editor of the firm’s newsletter, the BNN Briefing.
+If you have any questions regarding foreign asset reporting requirements, please contact Stuart at 800.244.7444.

 1Robert Stack, Treasury Deputy Assistant Secretary (international tax affairs), July 16, 2016